Holiday Special

 Common Causes of RAID Configuration Issues/Failures

-Here are the main causes of RAID config failures:
+Here are the main causes of RAID configuration failure.

 Mixing up drive positions after unplugging or replacing hardware can throw the whole array off.

-When you upgrade, downgrade, or swap RAID cards, the change can lead to improper RAID setup or unreadable arrays.
+When you upgrade, downgrade, or swap RAID cards, the change can lead to improper RAID setup and unreadable arrays.

-If a drive fails and a rebuild process is started with a drive from another set (or the wrong slot), this can lead to a rebuild failure due to wrong config.
+If a drive fails and a rebuild process is started with a drive from another set (or the wrong slot), this can lead to a rebuild failure due to incorrect configuration.

 Now that you know what can go wrong and why, the next step is to approach the diagnosis methodically.